raspberrypilearning/active-assistant/en/step_3.md

 Events are a good choice if you want your user to interact with the assistant while the activity is happening.

-Like in the keepy-uppy counter example, where the user presses a button to keep count of the amount of times they keep the ball in the air.
+In a keepy-uppy counter project, a user would press a button to keep count of the amount of times they keep the ball in the air.

 If you want to create a counter for your activity, or want a way for the user to change the song while dancing, then you will need to use events!